topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G board.
+This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
 Once the code is successfully flashed and executed, the four connected LEDs will turn on sequentially from LED01 to LED04, then turn off in reverse order.
 Each transition occurs with a 500 ms delay, creating a smooth blinking pattern.
 </br></br></br>

 ## 2.2 Digital In
 ---
-This example demonstrates how to read input from a push-button and use it to control an LED using the TOPST VCP-G board under FreeRTOS.
+This example demonstrates how to read input from a push-button and use it to control an LED using the VCP-G board under FreeRTOS.
 Assuming you have already set up the VCP-G FreeRTOS SDK, the relevant source file can be found at:
 ```
 $ ~/vcp/sources/app.sample/app.base/main.c